-Images should be saved as jpegs or png files, no larger than 200dpi and maximum 4MB per image.
+Images should be saved as jpegs or png files, no larger than 200dpi and maximum 4MB per image file.
 Please ensure images are of good quality.
-These works must be created within the past three years.
+These works must have been created within the last three years.

 Every image must be labelled in the following way:

 'Drawing' or 'AdditionalWork' should be at the beginning of every file name to match the category you have uploaded the work in to, followed by the title of the work and the dimensions.
 Dimensions should be measured in centimetres.